fumiichan/asuka/README.md

 By running `asuka --help` you mostly see everything you need to know how to use the client.

 **Before using this, run `asuka config --setDefaultCookies <path to cookie.txt file>` to set cookies.
 Without this your requests will fail.
-To obtain `cookies.txt` file, you have to install [Get cookies.txt](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid/related?hl=ja-JP) extension and dump the cookies from the site.**
+To obtain `cookies.txt` file, you have to install [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg) extension and export the cookies and save it on a text file.
+Then, set your user agent by finding out your [User Agent](https://www.whatismybrowser.com/detect/what-is-my-user-agent/) and use `asuka config -u "<your user agent>"` to set it.**

 If you want in-depth explanation and examples, see [here](docs/USAGE.md).